NagarAnalytics/Stock-Showdown-Analysis/README.md

-# Stock-Showdown-Analysis
+# 📈📉Stock-Showdown-Analysis
-# Stock Showdown: Comparative Asset Analysis Tool
+# 📈📉Stock Showdown: Comparative Asset Analysis Tool

 # Apple vs. NVIDIA: The AI Sector Showdown

 ## 📊 Project Overview
 This project provides a quantitative comparison between **Apple (AAPL)** and **NVIDIA (NVDA)** using 2025 market data.
-The analysis focuses on how the leader in AI hardware (NVIDIA) compares to the leader in consumer integration (Apple) in terms of stock performance and market volatility.
+The analysis examines how the leader in AI hardware (NVIDIA) compares with the leader in consumer integration (Apple) in terms of stock performance and market volatility.

 ## 🛠️ Skills Demonstrated
 * **Financial Data Pipelines**: Pulling real-time equity data using the `yfinance` API.